httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A client can continue the upload and append representation data by sending a `PATCH` request with the `application/partial-upload` media type ({{media-type-partial-upload}}) to the upload resource.
 The request content is the representation data to append.

 The client MUST indicate the offset of the request content inside the representation data by including the `Upload-Offset` request header field.
-To ensure that the upload resource will accept request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).
+To ensure that the upload resource will accept the request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).

 The request MUST include the `Upload-Complete` header field.
 Its value is true if the end of the request content is the end of the representation data.
 If the content is then fully received by the upload resource, the upload will be complete.